learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-React's `setState` batching relies on the microtask queue.
+React\'s `setState` batching relies on the microtask queue.
 In React 18+, `flushSync` and automatic batching use `queueMicrotask` to defer DOM updates until after all synchronous state changes are processed.
 This avoids intermediate renders for each individual `setState` call in an event handler — reducing layout thrashing and improving frame rates in complex UI updates.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>